 - Timor-Leste (East Timor) – 30 Days, issues at the Dili Airport and Seaport

-- Vietnam – 21 Days (Your Complete Vietnam Visa Guide) – Apply here!
+- Vietnam – 21 Days (Your Complete Vietnam Visa Guide) – Apply here if you want to stay longer

 Non ASEAN Member